W.

 Sem-Sandberg paints a picture of a torn Europe – a continent falling apart under the savagery of war, while dreaming of a whole new and enlightened view on the individual as a social creature.
 First and foremost, though, W. is a ruthless study of the vulnerable human being, of the abyss that, according to Büchner, constitutes every person.

-In 2019 W. was nominated for the prestigious Swedish August prize. was also nominated for The Swedish National Radio’s Novel Prize 2020 (Sveriges Radios romanpris 2020).
+In 2019 W. was nominated for the prestigious Swedish August prize.
+W was also nominated for The Swedish National Radio’s Novel Prize 2020 (Sveriges Radios romanpris 2020).

 First published by Albert Bonnier förlag September 2019